Level Set Teleportation: An Optimization Perspective: Abstract

-We study level set teleportation, an optimization sub-routine which seeks to accelerate gradient methods by maximizing the gradient norm on a level-set of the objective.
+We study level set teleportation, an optimization routine which tries to accelerate gradient descent (GD) by maximizing the gradient norm over a level set of the objective.
 While teleportation intuitively speeds-up GD via bigger steps, current work lacks convergence theory for convex functions, guarantees for solving the teleportation operator, and even clear empirical evidence showing this acceleration.
 We resolve these open questions.
-For convex functions satisfying Hessian stability, we prove that GD with level-set teleportation obtains a combined sub-linear/linear convergence rate which is strictly faster than standard GD when the optimality gap is small.
-This is in sharp contrast to the standard (strongly) convex setting, where we show level-set teleportation neither improves nor worsens convergence rates.
-To evaluate teleportation in practice, we develop a projected-gradient-type method requiring only Hessian-vector products.
-We use this method to show that gradient methods with access to a teleportation oracle uniformly out-perform their standard versions on a variety of problems.
+For convex functions satisfying Hessian stability, we prove that GD with teleportation obtains a combined sub-linear/linear convergence rate which is strictly faster than GD when the optimality gap is small.
+This is in sharp contrast to the standard (strongly) convex setting, where teleportation neither improves nor worsens convergence.
+To evaluate teleportation in practice, we develop a projected-gradient method requiring only Hessian-vector products.
+We use this to show that gradient methods with access to a teleportation oracle out-perform their standard versions on a variety of problems.
 We also find that GD with teleportation is faster than truncated Newton methods, particularly for non-convex optimization.

-\section{Introduction}
+\section{INTRODUCTION}

-We consider the unconstrained minimization of a continuous, potentially non-convex function \( f \).
-When the gradient of \( f \) is \( L \)-Lipschitz continuous (i. e. \( f \) is L-smooth), the \emph{descent lemma} \citep{bertsekas1997nonlinear} implies gradient descent (GD) with step-size \( \etak < 2 / L \) makes progress proportional to the squared-norm of the gradient,
+We consider minimizing a differentiable function \( f \).
+When \( \nabla f \) is \( L \)-Lipschitz continuous (\( L \)-smooth), the \emph{descent lemma} \citep{bertsekas1997nonlinear} implies that gradient descent (GD) with step-size \( \etak \) makes progress proportional to the squared-norm of the gradient,

 If all other quantities are held constant, then increasing the gradient-norm increases the one-step progress guaranteed by smoothness.
-This implies optimization trajectories which maximize the observed gradients may converge faster than their naive counterparts.
+As a result, optimization trajectories which maximize the observed gradients may converge faster than their naive counterparts.
 This same argument has been used to incrementally grow neural networks~\citep{evci2022gradmax}.

 Level set teleportation attempts to leverage the descent lemma by maximizing the gradient norm without changing the objective value.
-At an iteration \( k \) satisfying a pre-determined scheduling rule, level set teleportation solves the non-concave maximization problem,
+At an iteration \( k \) satisfying a pre-determined scheduling rule, level set teleportation solves the maximization problem,